confluentinc/streaming-ops/README.md

 	* Create your secret file, like the example `secrets\example.secret` containing your endpoints and secret values.
 We are going to store the entire properties file we pass to Kafka clients as a secret.
 This makes configuring applications in Kubernetes easier.
 You can obtain this properties file, along with the cloud secrets, from the Confluent Cloud web console under "Tools & client config".

-	* Use `kubectl` to create a generic secret file from your properties file and put it into a staging area (`secrets/local-toseal`).
-The namespace, secret name, and generic secret file name are related in this command, do not change them without understanding the seal script, executed next.
+	* Use `kubectl` to create a generic secret file from your properties file and put it into a staging area (`secrets/local-toseal`). _The namespace, secret name, and generic secret file name are related in this command, do not change them without understanding the seal script, executed next_.

 		`kubectl create secret generic kafka-secrets --namespace=default --from-file=kafka.properties=secrets/example.secret --dry-run=client -o yaml > secrets/local-toseal/dev/default-kafka-secrets.yaml`